 Making People's Lives Better by Enhancing Public Safety

-The Deep River Fire Department is comprised of ten full-time firefighters available 24 hours a day, seven days a week.
+The Deep River Fire Department is available 24 hours a day, seven days a week.
 The department offers numerous services to the citizens of the Town of Deep River including public fire & life safety education, auto extrication, fire suppression and fire prevention (enforcement) and inspection programs.